'A' level website, but has some useful links to online resources

 Charity promoting needs of the elderly in the UK, formed by the merger of Age Concern and Help the Aged, maintains a useful online document library.

 Independent UK research centre, established in 1947.
 See especially its Ageinfo database of publications.

 UK think tank seeking to inform government policy in the light of demographic changes

 Gateway to major ESRC project based at Sheffield University, and associated resources

-Offers a Serials Service indexing & alerting service covering 130 of its own journals, and the Labour History Index - a union catalogue of the holdings of IAHLI members (major research libraries and archives covering labour and trade union history, socialism, communism and labour parties).
+Offers the Labour History Index - a union catalogue of the holdings of IAHLI members (major research libraries and archives covering labour and trade union history, socialism, communism and labour parties).

 UK government ministry responsible for environmental matters

 UN database, global annual coverage 1950- .
 See also for the US major resource is the National Library of Energy for access to Dept. of Energy publications

 Compiled by Yale & Columbia universities to compare the environmental performance of countries around the world since 2000- (originally called the Environmental Sustainability Index)